Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step4.md

 #### Testing Installed Additions

-# REPLACE
-At this point, you can log in to your virtual machine to make sure that everything is installed as you would expect it to be.
+At this point, you can begin to test your instance, to make sure that everything is installed as it should be.
+We've used Ansible to install each service on the localhost, so that won't be hard at all, but nevertheless important.
+As a result of installing everything on localhost, the following commands will all be preformed from your current working directory.

-# REPLACE
 1\.
-Like before, to do this, you run `vagrant ssh` to log in.
-Then, you can run a few commands to check whether certain programs are installed:
+First, test to ensure that PHP has been installed correctly:

-`# which php`{{execute HOST1}}
+`$ which php`{{execute HOST1}}

 Output: